Newton County, Arkansas: Politics

 Along with adjacent Searcy County, Newton is unique among Arkansas counties in being traditionally Republican in political leanings even during the overwhelmingly Democratic "Solid South" era.
 This Republicanism resulted from their historical paucity of slaves, in turn created by infertile soils unsuitable for intensive cotton farming, and produced support for the Union during the Civil War.
 These were the only two counties in Arkansas to be won by Alf Landon in 1936, Wendell Willkie in 1940, Charles Evans Hughes in 1916, and even Calvin Coolidge in 1924.
 Since the Civil War the only Democrats to gain an absolute majority of Newton County's vote have been Franklin D. Roosevelt in 1932 and Jimmy Carter in 1976.
 In 2008, the Socialism and Liberation candidate, Gloria La Riva, had the notable achievement of winning the precinct of Murray, ahead of major party candidates Barack Obama and John McCain.
 The Republican nominee has received over sixty percent in all Presidential elections from 2000 to 2020 inclusive.
 In 2016, Newton County voted over 76 percent for Donald Trump, while Hillary Clinton received just 18 percent.

 The county is in Arkansas's 1st congressional district, which from Reconstruction until 2010 sent only Democrats to the U.S. House.
-That year, it elected Republican Rick Crawford, who currently holds the seat as of 2021.
-In the Arkansas House of Representatives Newton County is represented by second-term Republican David Branscum from the 83rd (and formerly the 90th prior to 2013) district.
+That year, it elected Republican Rick Crawford, who currently holds the seat as to date.
+In the Arkansas House of Representatives Newton County is represented by Steven Walker.

-The state senator, Missy Thomas Irvin, is also a Republican, serving her second term from the 18th district.
+The state senator, Missy Thomas Irvin, is also a Republican.